top of page

 GOLDEN YEARS

-The care of older pets is directed at preventing premature aging, minimizing physical and emotional stresses, managing chronic medical conditions and meeting the special needs of the seniors [2,4,6].
+The care of older pets is directed at preventing premature aging, minimizing physical and emotional stresses, managing chronic medical conditions, and meeting the special needs of seniors [2,4,6].

-Ensuring that the process of aging will not reduce the quality of life for them and they remain carefree and happy [1,2].
+Ensuring that the process of aging will not reduce their quality of life and they remain carefree and happy [1,2].

-The art of caring and managing Senior Health should be carefully crafted and best achieved by working closely with a experienced medical team like us.
+The art of caring and managing Senior Health should be carefully crafted and best achieved by working closely with an experienced medical team like us.

 Light of Life Vet: Age Chart for dogs and cats